eugenwintersberger/pni-libraries.libpniio/_sources/users_guide/nexus_search.rst.txt

 and many more.
 Of course it would be possible to simply use the iterator interface provided by *h5cpp* along with STL algorithms to do the job and there is nothing wrong in doing so.
-However, *libpniio* provides some convenience functions and classes to make the task easier.
+However, *libpninexus* provides some convenience functions and classes to make the task easier.

 Search with path